ibm-cloud-docs/cis/glb-session-affinity.md

 All sessions default to 23 hours unless a custom session TTL is specified (in seconds) between 30 minutes and 7 days.
 A session affinity cookie is required to honor the TTL.
 The session cookie is secure when [`Always Use HTTPS`](/docs/cis?topic=cis-use-page-rules#page-rules-security) is enabled.
 Additionally, `HttpOnly` is always enabled for the cookie to prevent cross-site scripting attacks.

-## Setting session affinity using the CLI
+## Setting session affinity from the CLI
 {: #cli-set-session-affinity}
 {: cli}

-When you create a global load balancer using the CLI, take the following steps to set the session affinity:
+When you create a global load balancer from the CLI, take the following steps to set the session affinity:

 1. Log in to your IBM Cloud account.
 1. Create a global load balancer.